As with every aspect of our health, diet has a massive impact on egg quality and fertility.

-- what causes poor egg quality.
+- foods that support egg quality.

 NOTE: for the full list of research papers and other resources that were used to put together this post, see the “References” section at the end of this article.